Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Topological separation of ee sources

 \subsection{Intermediate-mass range and QGP thermal radiation}

-The DCA$_{\rm ee}$-differential yield measured in the mass range $1.2 < \mee < 2.6$~\GeVmass is shown in Fig.~\ref{fig:dcainv} together with the expected contributions of known hadronic decays, including or not including medium effects for dielectrons from heavy-flavor hadron decays ($N_{\rm coll}$-scaled and $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktails, respectively).
+The DCA$_{\rm ee}$-differential yield measured in the mass range $1.2 < \mee < 2.6$~\GeVmass is shown in Fig.~\ref{fig:dcainv} together with the expected contributions of known hadronic decays, including (Cocktail2) or not including (Cocktail1) medium effects for dielectrons from heavy-flavor hadron decays.
 The $J/\psi$ contribution in this mass range originates principally from electrons affected by bremsstrahlung in the detector material and reconstructed with a smaller \pt compared to their true one, shifting the measured dielectron invariant mass towards smaller values.
 The upper boundary of the \mee range (2.6~\GeVmass) was chosen such that the $J/\psi$ contribution is one order of magnitude smaller than the measured dielectron yield.
 On the contrary, the ${\rm b\overline{b}}\to {\rm ee}$ contribution, with the large decay length of open-beauty hadrons ($c\tau_{\rm B} \approx$ 470\,$\mu{\rm m}$), dominates the spectrum at high DCA$_{\rm ee}$, while the ${\rm c\overline{c}}\to {\rm ee}$ component defines the spectrum at low DCA$_{\rm ee}$ values ($c\tau_{\rm D} \approx$ 150\,$\mu{\rm m}$).
-Overall, the data are below the $N_{\rm coll}$-scaled HF cocktail, indicating a heavy-flavor suppression in \PbPb collisions compared to pp collisions.
-A better agreement is observed with the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail.
+Overall, the data are below Cocktail1, indicating a heavy-flavor suppression in \PbPb collisions compared to pp collisions.
+A better agreement is observed with Cocktail2.
 The data-to-cocktail ratios are compared with the ratio of the total expected dielectron yield and the hadronic cocktail, using predictions for thermal radiation from the two different models~\cite{Rapp:2013nxa,Song:2018xca} discussed in Sec.~\ref{invariantmass}.
 For this purpose, the DCA$_{\rm ee}$ template for prompt \ee pairs is normalized to the expected thermal radiation yield from the models.
 The contribution of thermal radiation is expected to be between 10 and 40\% around DCA$_{\rm ee}$ values of 1.5$\sigma$ according to these calculations and the DCA$_{\rm ee}$ detector resolution.
-It is consistent with the data using the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail to describe the heavy-flavor background.
+It is consistent with the data using some medium modifications (Cocktail2) to describe the heavy-flavor background.

 The description of the data can be improved by fitting the DCA$_{\rm ee}$ templates of the different expected contributions to the data as shown in Fig.~\ref{fig:fitandchi2dca} (left) and explained below.
 The $J/\psi$ DCA$_{\rm ee}$ template $\left (f^{\rm fixed}_{\rm DCA}(J/\psi \rm \to e^{+}e^{-})\right )$ is given by the cocktail.
 The beauty contribution $\left (f^{\rm fixed}_{\rm DCA}(\rm b\overline{b} \to e^{+}e^{-})\right )$ is fixed to reproduce the data at high \ptee ($\ptee > 3$~\GeVc).
 In this \ptee region, the beauty contribution dominates the spectra, while other components (charm, $J/\psi$, and thermal) are expected to contribute less than 26\% to the dielectron yield.
 This approach leads to a suppression by a factor $0.74 \pm 0.24 \ {\rm (stat.)} \pm 0.12 \ {\rm (syst.)}$ for beauty compared to $N_{\rm coll}$-scaling.
 Finally, the data points are fitted with a four-component function